-For specific information on crime and road safety in Spain, see the Spain Consular Information Sheet at the end of this guide.
+For specific information on crime and road safety in Spain, see the Spain Consular Information Sheet.
 If you are the victim of a crime, or if you are arrested abroad, get in touch with the nearest U.S. consulate or embassy.
 U.S. consular offices will do what they can to help U.S. citizens in serious legal, medical, or financial difficulties.
 They can often direct you to a reliable doctor or clinic, help you contact family, or re-issue your passport.